What is MyMynd?

 I don’t want to participate in the MyMynd assessment, how do I remove my details?

-There are two ways to remove your details:
+There are three ways to remove your details:

-2. You can ask your employer to remove your details from the Google sheet they have provided to MyMynd.
+- You can ask your employer to remove your details from the Google sheet they have provided to MyMynd and inform us.

 How long does the MyMynd assessment take to complete?